COLLEGE OF EDUCATION

 Applicants should plan to take the GRE at least one month prior to this deadline to allow for processing

-- A completed Graduate School online application, an Assistantship Application form, and payment of the required non-refundable application fee.
+- A completed Graduate School online application and payment of the required non-refundable application fee.

 - Officially reported scores on at least the Verbal (V) and Quantitative (Q) Graduate Record Examination scores, which must have been taken within five (5) years prior to the completed application.
 While the GRE composite score is a consideration, the I-O psychology program does not use any single criterion in the admissions decision process.
 In addition to the GRE, we consider each applicant’s letters of recommendation, professional and life experiences, reported career and life goals, research interests, GPA, and their overall “fit” with the program.
 The statement of purpose is an opportunity for students to communicate a more complete view of themselves and the strengths and contributions they can bring to our program.
 Request GRE scores from Educational Testing Services (ETS): Institution Code 6372, Dept. Code 2005.